ushka/data-viz-react-d3/d3-choropleth/README.md

 # React & D3 - Choropleth

-A React and D3 Choropleth app using HIV/AIDS dataset.
+A React and D3 app to create a choropleth visualisation using HIV/AIDS dataset.

 ## Usage